tommasodargenio/wallpaperchum/README.md

 Please refer to the [contributing](docs/CONTRIBUTING.md) guidelines for further information.

 ## Usage
-This is a fully portable application and does not require installation, download the zip archive from the [release](https://github.com/tommasodargenio/wallpaperbuddy/releases) page, unzip in a folder and you are good to go.
+This is a fully portable application and does not require installation, download the zip archive from the [release](https://github.com/tommasodargenio/wallpaperchum/releases) page, unzip in a folder and you are good to go.

 Open a command shell in the folder where you have unzipped the archive and type wallpaperbubby without parameters, this will show the help with the list of available parameters and options.
-For more information please refer to the [wiki](https://github.com/tommasodargenio/wallpaperbuddy/wiki)
+For more information please refer to the [wiki](https://github.com/tommasodargenio/wallpaperchum/wiki)

 ### Quick Examples

 Download a random image from deviantArt (`-F D`) wallpapers (`-deviantTopic wallpapers`) topic page, save it to a folder on the desktop (`-saveTo c:\users\johndoe\desktop\wallpapers`), set is as desktop background (`-W`) and lockscreen (`-L`)
-`c:\>wallpaperbuddy.exe -W -L -F D -deviantTopic wallpapers -saveTo c:\users\johndoe\desktop\wallpapers`
+`c:\>wallpaperchum.exe -W -L -F D -deviantTopic wallpapers -saveTo c:\users\johndoe\desktop\wallpapers`

 Download a random image from the subrreddit (`-F R`) channel Paintings (`-C Paintings`), make sure the image is in landscape orientation (`-A landscape`) and perform a file analysis (`-SI`) to make sure of this.
 Last store the file on a folder on the desktop (`-saveTo c:\users\johndoe\desktop\wallpapers`)
-`c:\>wallpaperbuddy.exe -F R -C Paintings -A landscape -SI -saveTo c:\users\johndoe\desktop\wallpapers`
+`c:\>wallpaperchum.exe -F R -C Paintings -A landscape -SI -saveTo c:\users\johndoe\desktop\wallpapers`

 Download the daily image from Bing (`-F B`), save it to a folder on the desktop (`-saveTo c:\users\johndoe\desktop\wallpapers`), if the folder doesn't exist create it (`-Y`), rename the file with the today's date (`-R d`), make sure the destination folder contains only max 30 files and delete the oldest (`-D 30`)
-`c:\>wallpaperbuddy.exe -F B -Y -saveTo c:\users\johndoe\desktop\wallpapers -R d -D 30`
+`c:\>wallpaperchum.exe -F B -Y -saveTo c:\users\johndoe\desktop\wallpapers -R d -D 30`

 # Acknowledgements